Devil's Den State Park

 Devil's Den State Park is a 2500 acre Arkansas state park in Washington County, near West Fork, Arkansas in the United States.
-The park was built by the Civilian Conservation Corps, beginning in 1933.
+Park amenities were built by the Civilian Conservation Corps, beginning in 1933.
 Devil's Den State Park is in the Lee Creek Valley in the Boston Mountains, which are the southwestern part of The Ozarks.
 The park, with an 8 acre CCC-built lake, is open for year-round recreation, with trails for hiking, mountain biking and horseback riding.
 Devil's Den State Park also has several picnic areas, a swimming pool and cabins, with camping sites ranging from modern to primitive.
 Fossils of coral and crinoids can be found along the banks and within Lee Creek at Devil's Den State Park.

 History

 Devil's Den State Park, in the Lee Creek Valley, protects the largest sandstone crevice area in the United States.
 The valley is littered with numerous sandstone caves, bluffs, ravines, rock shelters and crevices that provided an excellent hiding place for outlaws on the Butterfield Stage Line, from 1858 until the beginning of the American Civil War in 1861.
 With the onset of the war, the rocky area was used by bands of Confederate guerillas as a hideout and staging area for conducting raids on the Union Army's supply lines as well as civilian targets.
 The roads of the Butterfield State Line were also used by regular troops during the Civil War.
 Confederate and Union forces used the road during the Battle of Prairie Grove and for the Raid on Van Buren.
 The former town of Anna is contained within the park.
 It was destroyed by a flood in 1893.
 All that remains of the town is a cemetery, a well, and some foundations.
 The remnants of Anna can be seen along the Butterfield Hiking Trail near Junction Camp.

 Lee Creek Valley was identified during the Great Depression as a site for a state park.
 Construction on the park began in 1933.
 Devil's Den State Park was built by young men working for the Civilian Conservation Corps, which was established during the presidency of Franklin D. Roosevelt to provide work for unemployed men throughout the United States.
 The young men of the CCC lived in military-style barracks and constructed many of the recreational facilities at the park, including pavilions, trails and the dam and spillway on Lee Creek that forms Lake Devil.
 The park underwent an extensive renovation in the 1970s when the CCC-built structures were refurbished.
 Devil's Den State Park is recognized as one of the best preserved CCC projects in the United States.
 It was listed on the National Register of Historic Places in 1994 for its CCC-related Rustic architecture.